vistadataproject/documents/Background/vista/vista_monograph/README.md

 # Appendix II: Additional Information

-__How do I request changes to VistA?__
+__How do I request changes to VISTA?__
-VA staff members wishing to propose enhancements to VistA have several options—most notable among these being the submission of a “New Service Request” through the Innovation and Development Request Portal (IDRP).
+VA staff members wishing to propose enhancements to VISTA have several options—most notable among these being the submission of a “New Service Request” through the Innovation and Development Request Portal (IDRP).

-__I am not in VHA…may I obtain VistA for my use?__
+__I am not in VHA…may I obtain VISTA for my use?__
-VistA is available through several forums for interested parties not part of or affiliated with VA/VHA.
-VistA software applications are releasable through the Freedom of Information Act (FOIA).
+VISTA is available through several forums for interested parties not part of or affiliated with VA/VHA.
+VISTA software applications are releasable through the Freedom of Information Act (FOIA).
 Under FOIA, certain records may be withheld in whole or in part from the requestor if they fall within certain FOIA exemptions.
 Two of these exemptions form the basis for withholding software by the VA:
 Protects certain records related solely to VA’s internal rules and practices.
 Protects trade secrets and confidential commercial or financial information.
 Also removed are any copyrighted dynamic link library (dll), mental health tests, CPT codes, and electronic signature hashing algorithms.
 (These are detailed in a Readme.txt file on the CDs.)